jvandeneijnden/VelaX-1-MKAT/README.md

 - scipy v1.1.0
 - astropy v2.0.9

-Finally, as noted in the notebook, Figure 3 of the paper is created using ds9 instead of python.
+Finally, as noted in the notebook, Figure 3 of the paper is created using ds9 instead of python!